alpakpinar/GenericDSATDevice_plugin/README.md

 For building the project, the following steps must be taken:

 - Clone the repository recursively, together with the `DSAT` sub-module
-- Build the `DSAT` submodule
+- Source the `env.sh` script, providing the path to your BUTool install as a command line argument
-- Source the `env.sh` script with the correct `BUTOOL_PATH` and make the DSAT-device plugin
+- Build the `DSAT` library and the device plugin together

 The following commands illustrate the process: